 - Comprehensive coverage insures you against any other physical damage to your vehicle.
 That can include damage caused by fire, flood, vandalism, or theft.

-Your Options for Auto Insurance Coverage in California
+Your Options for Auto Insurance Coverage

 Personal Injury Protection

-Also known as no-fault coverage, this pays for various expenses, including the cost of medical and rehabilitation services.
+Also known as no-fault coverage, this policy pays for various expenses, including the cost of medical and rehabilitation services.
 It will also cover the cost of replacement services, funeral expenses, and loss of income if you are too injured from the accident to return to work.

 Medical Payment Coverage

-This coverage pays for medical expenses, up to a specified amount, for the policyholder and other passengers inside your car, regardless of who is at fault.
+Medical payment coverage pays for medical expenses, up to a specified amount, for the policyholder and other passengers inside your car, regardless of who is at fault.
 However, if you and your passengers already have health insurance, you may not need to take out medical payment coverage.